codingwatermelon/git-jftorres.github.io/projects/project-1.md

 ---

 ### Introduction
 This guide will show you how to install the Magic Mirror software on a Raspberry Pi Zero W to make a useful dashboard which you can access from any computer in your house (or wherever you set this up).
+This guide assumes that you know the basics of Linux, though I believe it's still possible to follow this even as a complete beginner.
 Use this guide in conjunction with my Youtube video.

 Note: for this project, I wasn't able to run the MagicMirror site on the Pi Zero W connected to a monitor with the included Chromium browser as it ran too slow for my liking.
 Therefore, you'll need a separate computer to connect from to get to the MagicMirror site and it'll run much better.
 If you did, however, want to run the Pi connected to a monitor, just use a Raspberry Pi 3 or 4 (4 is kind of overkill) instead of the Pi Zero W, the instructions below will still apply.